 Flagged videos are not automatically taken down by the flagging system.
 If a video doesn't violate our guidelines, no amount of flagging will change that, and the video will stay on the site.

 How to flag a video:

-- Highlight and click the “Report” button in the drop-down menu
+- Highlight and click the Report.

 - Click on the reason for flagging that best fits the violation within the video.

 - Provide any additional details that may help the review team make their decision.

 Flagging videos is anonymous.
 Users cannot tell who flagged a video; however, we do require you to be logged in to use our flagging tools.

 You may report users, inappropriate background images or profile avatars through the reporting flow located on the bottom of every channel.